chall8908/cli-mastermind/README.md

 multiple plan names on the command line is how you walk down the tree to a specific plan.

-For more information on how to configure Mastermind, check out the [wiki](wiki).
+For more information on how to use and configure Mastermind, check out the [wiki][wiki].

 ## Development